msakrejda/pg-quilter/README.md

 Postgres master branch, and submits a GitHub pull request for the change to its own fork of the Postgres repository.
 It configures these requests for builds by [Travis CI](https://travis-ci.org/), and Travis then indicates whether or not a run of `make check` succeeded.
+It also updates the pull requests when changes are committed upstream in Postgres to ensure that the patch always applies against current code.

 The Travis state of a pull request will indicate whether or not a patch applied successfully (`pg-quilter` creates a sentinel file when